raphael-proust/raphael-proust.github.io/code/lwt-part-3.md

 ```

 Unfortunately, the documentation of `Lwt_stream` and other Lwt-adjacent libraries is often insufficient to understand which non-yielding function may lead to promise resolution and the corresponding execution of attached callbacks.
-If you observe "interleaving", you will need to find what function is responsible for it and it might involve reading some source code.
+If you observe "interleaving", you will need to find which function is responsible for it and this task might involve reading some source code.
 Once you have found this function, please consider contributing some documentation to the project it appears in.